-The nutrition component of this strategy will be part of the multisectoral response including humanitarian response involving, FMOH, UN agencies, nutrition cluster partners from INGOs and NNGOs.
+The nutrition component of this strategy will be part of the multisectoral response including humanitarian response involving UN agencies, nutrition cluster partners from INGOs and NNGOs.

-In line with the Humanitarian Needs and Response Plan (HNRP) of 2024, the Nutrition cluster will work to ensure timely scale up of curative and preventive nutrition intervention with more focus on the localities that are most affected by the deteriorating food security.
+In line with the Humanitarian Needs and Response Plan (HNRP) of 2024, the Nutrition cluster will work to ensure timely scale up of curative and preventive nutrition intervention with more focus on the localities with very high prevalence of Global Acute Malnutrition (GAM) and those that are most affected by the deteriorating food security.

 Increased both geographical and treatment coverage rates across the country with focus on the most vulnerable localities.
-This include supporting various activities that include the following:
+This include supporting various activities such as:

 - Increase active case finding and referral activities for both SAM and MAM through campaigns, community nutrition workforce and outreaches.
-At least 85% of the children under five need to be reached every 6 months. - Increase treatment coverage for SAM in Outpatient Therapeutic Program (OTP) to 80% of primary health care (PHC) facilities in a 93 hotspot priority 1 localities, and to 50% of PHC facilities in 46 priority 2 facilities. - Increase supplementation of MAM cases in TSFP by 60% in priority 1; 50% in priority 2 and 30% in priority 3. - Maintain and scale up the treatment and supplementation sites for MAM from 559 currently to 1,400 by the end of the year. - Maintain and scale up the treatment sites for SAM without complications from 1,600 currently to 2,600 by the end of the year, with more focus on priority 1.
+At least 85 per cent of the children under five need to be reached every 6 months. - Increase treatment coverage for SAM in OTP to 80 per cent of primary health care (PHC) facilities in a 93-hotspot priority 1 localities, and to 50 per cent of PHC facilities in 46 priority 2 facilities 20. - Increase supplementation of MAM cases in TSFP to 60 per cent in priority 1; 50 per cent in priority 2 and 30 per cent in priority 3. - Maintain and scale up the treatment and supplementation sites for MAM from 654 currently to 1,400 by the end of the year.

+Maintain and scale up the treatment sites for SAM without complications from 1,772 currently to 3,222 by the end of the year, with more focus on priority 1.
 Whereases possible, the geographical coverage will be increased to the maximum possible in the functional health facilities.
-Additionally, the mobile OTPs will be increased by 50 to reach 100 MTs to cover the IDPs and hard to reach areas. - Ensure the adequate coverage of the IDPs sites with the minimum nutrition services, including screening, referrals, and treatment. - Maintain and scale up the treatment sites for SAM with complication from 104 currently to 171. - Improve the referral pathways between the various treatment programs.
+Additionally, the mobile OTPs will be increased by 50 to reach 100 MTs to cover the IDPs and hard to reach areas.

+- Ensure the adequate coverage of the IDPs sites with the minimum nutrition services, including screening, referrals, and treatment. - Maintain and scale up the treatment sites for SAM with complication from 129 currently to 171. - Improve the referral pathways between the various treatment programs.
 Implement find and treat campaigns where the referral to the treatment program is not feasible. - Ensure adequate supplies prepositioning at the national and subnational levels to ensure the availability of a minimum buffer stock at any given time, and timely delivery and replenishment of nutrition supplies.
-Key focus will be placed at strategic commodities like RUTF and therapeutic milk products to ensure uninterrupted pipeline for severe acute malnutrition; RUSF for moderately malnourished children and plumpy doze for Pregnant and Breast-feeding women.
+Key focus will be placed at strategic commodities like RUTF and therapeutic milk products to ensure uninterrupted pipeline for severe acute malnutrition; RUSF for moderately malnourished children and plumpy doze for pregnant and breastfeeding women. - Improve quality of care through additional capacity building and monitoring activities, etc. - Ensure regular monitoring and timely reporting on the nutrition situation/evidence generation using household surveys and analysis of the programmatic data of admission and screening, in addition to strengthening of the nutrition surveillance.